FTC2050/data-standard/README.md

 worker = {
         id :'0001',
         name:'Tom Cherrett',
-        roles = {'van_driver','loader'}, //the worker may have multiple potential roles that they can work in within last mile logistics
+        roles: {'van_driver','loader'}, //the worker may have multiple potential roles that they can work in within last mile logistics
         vehicle_access: {'PERSONAL:001','FLEET:001'}, //
         vehicle_license:{'LGV'},//is preference a thing?
         constraints: {'Bad on Mondays', 'LGV license', 'prefers LGV', 'hates bicycles'},